M0LTE/kissproxy/README.md

 ### Multi-port

-If you want to run more than one port, don't specify any command line parameters.
+If you want to run more than one TNC, don't specify any command line parameters.
 Instead, place `/etc/kissproxy.conf` like this:

 ```
 [